cilium/cilium/Documentation/policy/language.rst

 The following fields can be matched on:

 Role
-  Role is a case-insensitive string and describes a group of API keys necessary to perform certain higher level Kafka operations such as "produce" or "consume".
+  Role is a case-insensitive string which describes a group of API keys necessary to perform certain higher level Kafka operations such as "produce" or "consume".
 A Role automatically expands into all APIKeys required to perform the specified higher level operation.